Smolensk: Administrative and municipal status

 Smolensk serves as the administrative center of the oblast and, within the framework of administrative divisions, it also serves as the administrative center of Smolensky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as Smolensk Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.

+Politics

+Chairman of the City Council of the VI convocation (since 24 December 2021) – Anatoly Ovsyankin (United Russia).

+The Smolensk City Council of the VI convocation was elected on 13 September 2020.
+The party composition of the current city council is as follows: United Russia – 23 deputies, the Communist Party of the Russian Federation – 4 deputies, the Liberal Democratic Party of Russia – 1 deputy, A Just Russia – 1 deputy, Party of Pensioners – 1 deputy.

 Climate

 Smolensk has a warm-summer humid continental climate (Köppen climate classification Dfb).
 By European standards, the climate is quite cold for its latitude on 54°N. The far inland position warms springs up relatively quickly, with May being quite a bit milder than September.

 Economy

 Smolensk has several factories including the Smolensk Aviation Plant and several electronics and agricultural machinery factories.

 Transportation

 Smolensk is located on the M1 main highway and Moscow–Brest Railway.
 Since 1870, there is a railway connection between Smolensk and Moscow.
 Local public transport includes buses and trolleybuses.

 Public transportation network includes buses, trolleybuses, trams, and marshrutkas.

 There are two airports located in the outskirts of the city; Smolensk South (civilian) and Smolensk North (military); however, there are no regular flights scheduled to Smolensk South Airport.